codepath/android_guides/Home.md

 ## Structure

+Exploring the foundations and structure of apps:

 * [[Android Directory Structure]] (Files and Folders for Android apps)
 * [[Organizing your Source Files]] (Cleaning up your Apps)
 * [[Using Resource Files|Using String Resources]]

 ## Views and Layouts

+Exploring the gritty details of views, layout, styling and common UI patterns:

 * [[Constructing View Layouts]] (How to layout views)
 * [[Defining Views and their Attributes]]